|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Mustang and Thunderbolt Aces of the Pacific and CBI

-For aficionados of the famous P-47 and P-51, this book documents the history, personalities and aerial engagements of Thunderbolts and Mustangs.
+For aficionados of the P-47 Thunderbolt and P-51 Mustang in the Pacific, this book documents the history, personalities and aerial engagements of Thunderbolts and Mustangs.
 Illustrated with numerous photos, this book has plenty for historians of the Pacific, or anyone interested in stories about air combat in WWII.

-Specific pilots like Neel E. Kearby (C. O. of 348th FG) embraced the new fighter, and set about developing new tactics to utilize the P-47's diving speed and other strengths.
+Specific pilots like Neel E. Kearby the Commanding Officer (C. O.) 348th Fighter Group (348th FG) embraced the new fighter, and set about developing new tactics to utilize the P-47's diving speed and other strengths.
 He went on to score a total of 22 victories in the P-47, and proved the merits of the fighter in the Pacific.
 Tragically, he was shot down on a sweep over Wewak.

 Even groups flying the P-38 were forced to switch to the P-47 due to shortages of Lightnings.
 Thunderbolts distinguished themselves in New Guinea, and on long range missions with external tank, like that to Balikapapan and in the Philippines.
 By early 1945, most units were transitioning to the new P-51D Mustang.